dcox01/AM207-2020-Getting-a-CLUE/README.md

 Austin Rochon

+In the main notebook in this repository: AM207_reportwe recreate and explore much of the work from the following recent paper :

-This notebook presents the paper 'Getting a CLUE: A Method for Explaining Uncertainty'.
+A. Javier et al. 'Getting a CLUE: A Method for Explaining Uncertainty Estimates' arXiv:2006.06848v1by 2020

 We highlight the salient contents of the paper and provide implementations for the key algorithms and models.
-Next, we perform experiments with the models and evaluate their performance on several datasets (both synthetic and real).
-We provide an evaluation of th authors approach and discuss the overall significance and broader impact of the paper.
+We then perform experiments with the models and evaluate their performance on several datasets (both synthetic and real).
+We provide an evaluation of the authors' approach and discuss the overall significance and broader impact of the paper.